On the Robustness of Normalizing Flows for Inverse Problems in Imaging: Experimental Results

-We qualitatively compare the mean of 10 generated outputs in Figure \ref{fig:llflow}.
-It is shown in the 2nd column of Figure \ref{fig:llflow} that erroneous images (\textit{e.g.} black patches around the clock) are generated through affine coupling layers while images generated through RQ-spline coupling layers do not present artifacts, as in the rightmost column of Figure \ref{fig:llflow}.
+We qualitatively compare the mean of 10 generated outputs of LLFlow~\cite{wang2021low} in Figure \ref{fig:llflow}.
+It is shown in the second column of Figure \ref{fig:llflow} that erroneous images (\textit{e.g.} black regions with $\mathtt{Inf}$ pixels around the clock) are generated through affine coupling layers while images generated through our method do not present artifacts, as in the fourth column of Figure \ref{fig:llflow}.

 We also quantitatively compare the results in Table \ref{table:llflow}.
-Unlike LR-PSNR in Section \ref{sec:fsncsr}, there is no general metric to evaluate errors in low-light image enhancement.
-Therefore, we provide two different metrics, pixel value error and human defined error, for fair comparison.
-The pixel value error is equivalent to the frequency of the pixel error mentioned in Section \ref{sec:OOD}.
-Human definition error refers to the number of images judged as errors by more than 3 out of 5 people.
-The artifacts in the images are quite trivial as shown in the second and third columns of Figure \ref{fig:llflow}.
 The first and second rows of Table \ref{table:llflow} show that the affine coupling transformation is prone to generating erroneous images whereas the modified RQ-spline coupling transformation is robust to OOD samples.
-Even with the scale parameter of the affine transformation adjusted to exceed $0.1$, the black patches are still shown as in the third column of Figure \ref{fig:llflow}.
-See the supplementary material for more various erroneous images sampled from LLFlow.
+Even with the scale parameter of the affine transformation adjusted to exceed $0.1$, the black regions are still shown as in the third column of Figure \ref{fig:llflow}.
+See the supplementary material for details and more various erroneous images sampled from LLFlow.